 Call for submissions for the ICA Annual Meeting

-The Information Systems Division focuses on original scientific research on how information is generated, processed, and distributed, and how individuals and society are affected by information in various contexts (e.g., health, politics, technologies, education, business, advertising, culture, journalism).
-All levels of analysis (e.g., intrapersonal, interpersonal, organizational, societal) are welcome.
+The Information Systems Division focuses on original scientific research regarding how information is generated, processed, and distributed, and how individuals and society are affected by information in various contexts (e.g., health, politics, technologies, education, business, advertising, culture, journalism).
+All levels of analysis (e.g., intrapersonal, interpersonal, organizational, societal) are welcomed.